 Microsoft Hyper-V doesn’t support VDI (VirtualBox hard disk file) files, therefore it should be converted to VHD (MS Virtual Disk format) or VHDX.
 Here, I’m going to show how to convert a running Windows VM from VirtualBox to VHD and attach to Hyper-V or Virtual PC.

-No any third party software required for this conversion, VirtualBox built in command tool is enough.
+We do not need any third party software for this conversion, the built-in VirtualBox command tool can be used.
 It’s very simple too.
-Windows 7 is my host in this example.

-2) VirtualBox snapshots keep separate VDI files for each machine.
-So if you convert the original base VDI file, you will not get the latest state of virtual machine.
+VirtualBox snapshots keep separate VDI files for each machine.
+So if you convert the original base VDI file, you will not get the latest state of the virtual machine.
 Also, you can’t convert snapshot VDI files separately.
-Therefore it’s recommended to delete snapshots, which will allow to merge current machine’s state to single original disk file.
+Therefore it’s recommended to delete snapshots, that will merge current machine’s state to the single original disk file.

 vboxmanage clonehd WinXP.vdi F:\winxp.vhd --format VHD

 WinXP.vdi – Working VM hard disk

 F:\winxp.vhd – Destination and file name of VHD

 2) This is because it is attached to one machine and listed in the virtual media manager.
 Release and remove the disk from virtual media manager (Note – Do not remove the VDI file from physical hard disk).

 Run the command again, which returned following successful VDI to VHD conversion message.